• Skip to primary navigation

 • Seasoning: In a small bowl, combine the soy sauce, vegan fish sauce, sugar, sweet chili sauce, and mushroom seasoning if using.
 Pour the sauce over the TVP threads and stir to coat.

 • Drying: Transfer the TVP to a non-stick skillet and heat over low-medium heat.
-Using chopsticks, stir constantly for 12-15 minutes, or until the TVP is thinner and lighter.
+Using chopsticks, stir constantly for 12-15 minutes or until the TVP is thinner and lighter.
 Stop drying as soon as the threads are not sticking together anymore.

-• Remove from heat and let it cool at room temperature for 15-20 minutes before transferring to a clean container.
+• Remove from heat and let it cool at room temperature for 15-20 minutes before transferring it to a clean container.
 Meat floss will keep for up to one month stored at room temperature.
 Enjoy on top of rice, congee, silken tofu, and more!

 Nutrition

-Serving: 4 tablespoon | Calories: 25 kcal | Carbohydrates: 2.8 g | Protein: 3.3 g | Fiber: 2.4 g | Sugar: 1 g
+Serving: 4 tbsp | Calories: 25 kcal | Carbohydrates: 2.8 g | Protein: 3.3 g | Fiber: 2.4 g | Sugar: 1 g

 Course : Condiment